chrischang314/coms4156/README.md

 3. Build and run the application.
 4. Access the APIs using the provided endpoints.

+## CI Reports

+Continuous integration is done using GitHub Actions, and is run on all pull requests or pushes to the master branch.
+The workflows contain coverage reports, static code analysis, and automated testing.

 ## Testing Resource

 The link to the Postman Collection with some start API's can be